LaudateCorpus1/Mandala-3D/README.md

 # Mandala-3D
 Dynamically drawing 3D patterns based on Fibonacci sequence.
 Made with Three.js and GSAP TweenMax.

+:point_up_2: Touch devices friendly!

-Mobile devices friendlu- you can add it to your homescreen and use it when offline.
+:mobile_phone_off: You can add it to your homescreen and use it when offline.

 ### Live demo [HERE](https://arturbien.github.io/Mandala-3D/)

 ![mandala4](https://user-images.githubusercontent.com/28541613/36566522-08fbb7be-1824-11e8-8829-b49c08a73fa2.png)